shawnbrown/datatest/docs/how-to/fuzzy-matches.rst

-Tests that inherit from ``FuzzyTestCase``, can use the ``assertFuzzy()`` method to assert approximate string matches:
+Tests that inherit from ``FuzzyTestCase``, can use the ``assertFuzzy()`` method to check for approximate string matches:

 .. code-block:: python
     :emphasize-lines: 15